cinchy-co/Documentation/data-syncs/supported-data-sync-sources/file-based-sources/binary-file.md

 * **Better Security** through the ability to create custom encoding standards.
 * **Unmatched Speed,** since the data is stored in a raw format, and is not encoded using any character encoding standards, it is faster to read and store.

+## Example use case

-**Example Use Case:** You have a binary file that contains your Employee information.
+You have a binary file that contains your Employee information.
 You want to use a batch sync to pull this info into a Cinchy table and liberate your data.

 {% hint style="success" %}
 The Binary File source supports batch syncs.